Ziadashraf301/Black-Friday/Regression_app/README.md

 # Black Friday Sales Prediction Web Application

-This web application uses Shiny to provide a simple user interface for visualizing and comparing the results of three regression models trained on Black Friday sales data: random forest, decision tree, and linear regression.
+This web application uses Shiny to provide a simple user interface for visualizing and comparing the results of three regression models trained on Black Friday data: random forest, decision tree, and linear regression.
 The trained models are deployed in the app to make predictions on new data.

 ## Functionality